metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Next Steps

-Right now, the board has a camera application that is very bare-bones and can't do anything.
-My next steps are to upload the code to the board, and maybe modify it to make it my own.
+Right now, the board has a camera application that is very bare bones and can't edit any of its own settings.
+My next steps are to upload the OpenAI Camera program to the board so it can send photos to OpenAI, and maybe edit it so the project becomes more of my own.

 ## Images
 <img src="20250709_100959.png" width=378 height=504>